dragosrotaru/PAL/notes/focus.md

 - edit content capability
   - structured text edit
   - drag to rearrange
-- secure web endpoints
+- add authenticaton/security to the web endpoints - prevent leaks of .env for instance
 - add gui observer pattern
 - support layouts as templates.pal
+- set the environment symbol using the uuid of the remote-initialization
-- remove webextensions.restrictedDomains localhost, fix conflict between import map and extensions or do it differently
+- remove webextensions.restrictedDomains localhost, fix conflict between import map and extensions or do it differentlys

 ## Host Language